csc510-team5/ClassMateBot/docs/Resource/showResourceByTopic.md

 # Code Description
 ## Functions
 showResourceByTopic(ctx, topic_name):: <br>
-This function takes as arguments the context in which the command was called, the name of the topic for which  resources link will be retrieved.
+This function takes as arguments the context in which the command was called and the name of the topic for which  the resources link will be retrieved.

 # How to run it?
 (Small Example)
-You are in the server that has the Classmate Bot active and online.
+You are on the server that has the Classmate Bot active and online.
 You go to the channel and enter the command
   $showResourceByTopic topic_name
 ```
 $showResourceByTopic Testing
 ```
-Successful execution of this command will add return the resources associated to the topics
+Successful execution of this command will return the resources associated with the topics

 <img src="https://github.com/csc510-team5/ClassMateBot/blob/main/data/media/show-resource-topic.png?raw=true" width="500">